-Answers to question for: Pangea, Gondwanaland
+Answers to questions for: Pangea, Gondwanaland

 and the supercontinent hypothesis.

-- variable character of crustal thinning:
+- variable character of continental crustal thinning:

-- diachronous rifting.
+- diachronous rifting along margin.

 - internal plate deformation (e.g. Benue trough).